Adapted and reproduced from Mark Closter, an undergrad studying at the University of Michigan.

 The Future of Blockchain

 Many people don’t understand cryptocurrency, let alone consider using it.
 The truth is, the technology behind these currencies is very powerful.
 As well as democratizing value, it creates a financial solution that is fast, inexpensive and inclusive.
-Beyond this, the technology has much more to offer: decentralised reputation systems, digital assets and immutable accountability logs are all made possible through the blockchain.
+Beyond this, the technology has much more to offer: decentralized reputation systems, digital assets and immutable accountability logs are all made possible through the blockchain.

 All of this combines to form quite an amazing thing.
 Cryptocurrencies offer true inclusivity; anyone, anywhere can exchange value and all they need is a computer/smartphone and an internet connection.
 It doesn’t matter who you are: you cannot be denied your financial sovereignty.